ajanicij/goduckgo/README.md

 Usage
 -----

-Look at the source for the command-line utility, `askduck.go`.
+Look at the source for the command-line utility, `main.go`.
 It imports package `github.com/ajanicij/goduckgo/goduckgo`, generates the query in the variable `query` (for example, "New York City") and passes it to function `goduckgo.Query`.
 That function returns two values: `*Message` and `error`.